cactuzhead/Advanced-Progress-Bars/index.md

 The new `Width` setting will allow you to enter in a number to fix the width of the progress bar (in pixels).

-This is particularly useful when displaying a progress bar on a full-screen page, as a flexible width without a fixed limit can cause the progress bar to stretch excessively.
+This is particularly useful when displaying a progress bar on a full-screen note, as a flexible width without a fixed limit can cause the progress bar to stretch excessively.

 ### Height
 ![Slider](/docs/assets/Obsidian Advanced Progress Bars - Settings - Slider.png)